|Scientific name:||Fulmarus glacialis|

 A bird that has expanded its breeding range throughout Ireland over the last century, beginning in Mayo in 1911.
 Comes to land in the day, unlike its relatives the shearwaters and other petrels.
 Mainly breeds on sea cliffs, but will nest on level ground, on buildings and in burrows and crevasses.
 Will use both steep rocky cliffs, grassy cliffs and steep slopes above cliffs.
 Both incubating adults and chick use projectile vomiting as a defensive against predators, the oily stomach contents effectively fouling the plumage of other birds.

 Winters at sea, but can be seen in Irish waters throughout the year.
 Attends colonies in the winter sporadically, with breeding cliffs deserted one week and full the next.

-Breeding seabirds are monitored through surveys carried out every 15-20 years, the last was Seabird 2000, which was undertaken between 1998 & 2002.
+Breeding seabirds are monitored through seabird surveys carried out every 15-20 years.

 Breeds all around the coast of Ireland where suitable cliffs provide nesting opportunities, can also be seen at sea throughout the year.
 Commonest in the west of Ireland but still plentiful in the east.
 During the ‘Seabird 2000’ survey, nearly 40,000 nesting sites were counted.

 Present throughout the year, visiting sea cliffs from mid-Winter to late Summer.
 Pelagic after breeding.